 The Thousand Miles Trail Association

-Founded in 2006, the Thousand Miles Trail Association proposed a bold vision: a green network that links Taiwan’s circumference, allowing people to walk the island and meet the land on its own terms.
 In 2012 it launched the “Double-Zero Policy”—zero loss of natural trails, zero growth of concrete trails—a statement born from dissatisfaction with the 1990s trend of replacing soil and stone paths with cement staircases.
+The association’s founder, Huang Wu-hsiung, has emphasized that trail protection should aim at living in harmony with nature rather than conquering the mountains.2

 From protection to participation: citizen science

 In 2024, the iTrail platform went live.
-By combining GPS and photo uploads, it turns every hiker into a trail observer.
-A fallen tree, illegal construction, or a trapped animal can be reported in real time.
+By combining GPS and photo uploads, it turns every hiker into a trail observer.3 A fallen tree, illegal construction, or a trapped animal can be reported in real time.
 In its first year, iTrail collected more than 15,000 reports—data that now informs policy and restoration priorities.

 Taiwan Trail Month: a national civic ritual